 - While the quinoa cooks, prepare the dressing.
 In a small jar or bowl, add all of the dressing ingredients.
-Cover jar and shake ingredients together, or whisk together if in a bowl.
+If using a jar, cover jar and shake ingredients together, or whisk together if in a bowl.
 Place dressing in fridge until ready to add to the salad.

 - After quinoa has cooled, transfer quinoa to a large bowl and add in the black beans, chickpeas, corn, peppers, onion, and cilantro.
 Pour dressing (shake or mix dressing again before adding to salad) over salad ingredients and mix until combined.
-Taste and add in additional salt if desired.
+Taste and add in additional salt or fresh lime juice if desired.

 - You can serve right away, or place in fridge until ready to serve.
 I like to let the salad sit in the fridge for an extra 30 minutes before serving.
-This allows the salad to further cool and allows the dressing to sit.
+This allows the salad to further cool and allows everything to marinate.
 However, it can be served right away too.
-If desired, chop a fresh avocado and add to salad prior to serving.
+Chop a fresh avocado and add to salad prior to serving.